-Professor Cheshire is Associate Professor at the UC Berkeley School of Information.
-He studies social exchange, cooperation, trust, and interpersonal relationships in computer-mediated environments.
+Coye Cheshire is a professor at the UC Berkeley School of Information.
+He studies sociological social psychology and group processes, with a focus in social exchange, cooperation, and trust in technology-mediated environments.
 He received his Ph.D. in sociology from Stanford University, and M.A. and B.A. in sociology from Stanford University and the University of North Carolina at Chapel Hill, respectively.

 B.A., Sociology, University of North Carolina at Chapel Hill, 1997